MicrosoftDocs/azure-devops-docs/docs/boards/work-items/view-add-work-items.md

    :::column span="2":::
       <br/><br/>
       - **Assign to me**: Changes the **Assigned To** field to your user name.
       - **New Branch...**: Opens a dialog to create a new branch automatically linked to the work item.
-For details, see [Drive GIt developmen](../backlogs/connect-work-items-to-git-dev-ops.md).
+For details, see [Drive Git development](../backlogs/connect-work-items-to-git-dev-ops.md).
       - **Complete work item**: Updates the **State** field to Completed, Done, or Closed.
       - **Relate to changes**: Links the work item to the current commit of recent changes.<
    :::column-end:::